johnnaberryhill/johnnaberryhill.github.io/index.md

 #### Welcome!

-Please navigate this site to learn more about me, my education, and my projects!
+Please navigate this site to learn more about me, my education, and my research!

 #### Contact
 - email: johnna.berryhill@smail.astate.edu